elailai94/CDK-Workshop/README.md

 ### Stack Deployment
 The `cdk deploy` command deploys the stack to the default AWS account and region.

+### Stack Watching
+The `cdk watch` command continuously monitors the CDK app's source files and assets for changes and immediately performs a deployment of the stack when a change is detected.

 ### Stack Destruction
 The `cdk destroy` command destroys the stack by removing resources according to their deletion policy.
 This command should be ran when the stack is no longer needed.